Lineax17/sign-language/readme.md

 # ASL-Alphabet Recognizer

-Our ASL-Alphabet Recognizer is a neural network that can recognize the American Sign Language (ASL) alphabet from images.
+Our ASL-Alphabet Recognizer is a convolutional neural network that can recognize the American Sign Language (ASL) alphabet from images.
 The model is trained on a dataset of ASL hand signs and can interpret the corresponding letter for a given image.
 Our trained models are available in the ```/models``` directory.